Inner City Life

-"Inner City Life" is a song by British electronic musician Goldie featuring vocals by British singer Diane Charlemagne, released in November 1994 as the first single from his acclaimed debut album, Timeless (1995).
-It is widely considered one of the most iconic drum and bass works of its era, and peaked at No. 39 in the UK.
-NME ranked it No. 11 in their list of the "50 best songs of 1994".
-In 2013, it was ranked No. 30 in Mixmags list of "50 Greatest Dance Tracks of All Time".
+"Inner City Life" is a song by British electronic musician Goldie featuring vocals by British singer Diane Charlemagne, released in November 1994 by FFRR Records as the first single from his acclaimed debut album, Timeless (1995).
+The song was written by Goldie with Rob Playford, and is widely considered one of the most iconic drum and bass works of its era.
+Accompanied by a music video directed by Mike Lipscombe, it peaked at No. 39 on the UK Singles Chart and No. 6 on the UK Dance Chart.
+NME ranked "Inner City Life" No. 11 in their list of the "50 Best Songs of 1994".
+In 2022 and 2025, Rolling Stone and Billboard magazine included it in their lists of the best dance songs of all time.